magemonkeystudio/mirage/README.md

 # Development

-If you wish to use Mimic as a dependency in your projects, Mimic is available through Maven Central or snapshots through Sonatype.
+If you wish to use Mirage as a dependency in your projects, Mirage is available through Maven Central or snapshots through Sonatype.

 ```xml